aarextiaokhiao/AarOS/README.md

 * % - Output from the cell to a number.
 * & - Remove the cell.
 * @ - End program.
+* \\ - Change the pop mode.
+* ' - Number literal.
+All valid digits are putted in the memory when reaching the another '.
+* E - Pop it, then change the current cell to A^B.
+* $ - Pop the current cell.
+* \# - Swap between current and next cells.
+* ` - Copy the cell to next cell.
+* M/ - A mirror you might excepted from /.
+* M\\ - A mirror you might excepted from \\.
 * Everything else - NO-OP.

+# Popping
+Mode 1 pops the current cell to B then set A as the next cell.

+Mode 2 pops the current cell to A then set B as the next cell.

 # Flags
 * -h (Help to use flags)